The Food Bank is partnering with local organizations for the Community Garden Initiative. We are grateful for the support of our partners:

 - The Food bank will never solve the issue of hunger alone; it’s too complex.
 A community-based solution is required for this community-wide issue.
 Through the use of donated, vacant parcels in food insecure neighborhoods we are working to empower families to grow vegetables and fruit in quantities sufficient to supplement every meal.
 The Community Garden Initiative assists food insecure neighborhoods in the planning, development, cultivation and harvest of community food gardens, turning a vacant lot into a productive and sustainable neighborhood garden.

 HOW DOES THE COMMUNITY GARDEN INITIATIVE WORK?

-- Second Harvest is collaborating with community-based organizations to create sustainable community gardens.
+- The Food Bank is collaborating with community-based organizations to create sustainable community gardens.
 The premise of our work is to create a ‘template’ that addresses the barriers citizens come up against when they want to create one.
 An experienced community gardens project manager/mentor/educator will assist in the planning, introduction and development, managing resident volunteers, cultivating and harvesting produce yields.
-Primary to the role will be the training of neighborhood families who will actively participate in growing and maintaining their own sustainable garden that will produce healthy and nutritious food, year-round to supplement every meal.
-Residents will be provided with the lot, tools, seed, water and other resources needed to start the community garden, in addition to receiving education and guidance along the way – to ensure that the garden is successfully installed, planted, and cared for.
+Primary to each project will be the training of neighborhood families who will actively participate in growing and maintaining their own sustainable garden that will produce healthy and nutritious food, year-round to supplement every meal.
+Residents will be provided with the lot, tools, seed, water and all other resources needed to start the community garden, in addition to receiving education and guidance along the way – to ensure that the garden is successfully installed, planted, and cared for.